Do you think your dog has hot spots?

 Breed related dog hot spots

-Dog hot spots are particularly worrisome for breeds with dense long coats, because it is so easy for burs or grass awnings to embed themselves in a dog’s skin or ears and go un-noticed by owners, even with regular grooming.
+Hot spots in dogs are particularly worrisome for breeds with dense long coats, because these two factors make it so easy for burs or grass awnings to embed themselves in the dog’s skin or ears and go completely un-noticed by owners, even with regular grooming.

 Skin allergies are known to be the main underlying causes for dog hot spots.

-Breeds which have a predisposition for developing hot spots are Collies, German Shepherds, Golden Retrievers, Labrador Retrievers, and Saint Bernard's.
+Breeds which have a predisposition for developing hot spots are:

-Breed related dog hot spots are more prevalent in the heat of summer months - the following chart has been designed to help the reader:
+Breed related hot spots in dogs are more prevalent in the heat of summer months - the following chart has been designed to help the reader:

-- Identify the most common causes and not so common causes of hot spots.
+- identify the most common causes and not so common causes of hot spots in dogs

-- Understand the pathological causes of hot spots.
+- understand the pathological causes of hot spots in dogs

 To view a "Guideline Chart for Causes of Dog Hot Spots" - please click here

-Hots spots are easy to diagnose, however, diagnosis of the primary cause is generally made through a process of elimination.
+Hots spots in dogs are easy to diagnose, however, diagnosis of the primary cause is generally made through a process of elimination.

 The dog is examined for evidence of “flea dirt” (dried blood excreted by fleas), which indicates flea infestation.

-Skin scrapings are examined under a microscope to ascertain if the dogs has parasitic, yeast or bacterial infections.
+Skin scrapings are examined under a microscope to ascertain if the dog has parasitic, yeast or bacterial infections.

-If an allergy is suspected, allergy testing or an elimination diet will be necessary.
+If an allergy is suspected, allergy testing or a convulsions and seizures Elimination Diet Trial will be necessary.

 Finally, if all else fails to identify the primary cause, laboratory testing for specific immune or metabolic disorders will be necessary.

-Regardless of the subsequent choices for systemic and/or topical treatment of dog hot spots, the following procedures are recommended.
+Regardless of the subsequent choices for systemic and or topical treatment of hot spots, the following procedures are recommended.

-All fur/hair covering and immediately surrounding the lesion should be shaved or clipped.
+All fur and hair covering and immediately surrounding the lesion should be shaved or clipped.

-Gently wash with an antimicrobial shampoo containing either benzalkonium chloride or benzoyl peroxide - please check out our selction of dog shampoos and conditioners in our Allergy Free Products page.
+Gently wash with an antimicrobial shampoo containing either benzalkonium chloride or benzoyl peroxide.

 Take care to ensure that all residual soap is removed and the lesion is patted dry.

-Then gently pat the hot spot with a hot spot skin oil.
+Then gently pat the hot spot with hot spot Flea and Bug Skin Drops

-Consider using an Elizabethan collar, to prevent further self inflicted trauma of incessant chewing, licking or scratching that will delay healing.
+Consider using an Elizabethan collar, to prevent further self inflicted trauma of incessant chewing, gnawing, licking or scratching, all of which will delay healing.

 To use an old adage “prevention is always better than a cure”.

-When fleas or other biting or stinging insects are the primary cause of hot spots, systemic or topical flea preventatives or flying-insect repellants i.e. citronella, should be applied to the dog.
+When fleas or other biting or stinging insects are the primary cause of hot spots, systemic or topical flea preventatives or flying-insect repellants such as Flea Tags and Flea Sprays should be applied to your dog.